jim0607/Leetcode/README.md

 Step 1).
 Link all siblings together, like a singly-linked list.
 Step 2).
 Link the head of the obtained list of siblings with its parent node.
 - [0428.
 Serialize and Deserialize N-ary Tree](Solutions/0428.Serialize-and-Deserialize-N-ary-Tree.py) (H) <br>
-solution 1: level order bfs.
-This is very similar with serialize and deserialze a binary tree, except we need to do some trick to mark the end of a level. in binary tree, we know after visit left and right of a node, we can move to another node, but in Nary tree, we don't know when to finish visiting a node cuz there could be multiple children for a node.
-The trick is, when we do bfs to serialze, we append "* " into a q when we finish traversal the node's children, and also append "#" to res to mark the output string.
-In deserialize, while res[idx] != "#" 就说明还要继续给curr_node添加child，因为res[idx] == "#"意味着要换node append child了
+solution: level order bfs.
+This is very similar with serialize and deserialze a binary tree.
+In binary tree, we know after visit left and right of a node, we can move to another node, but in Nary tree, we don't know when to finish visiting a node cuz there could be multiple children for a node.
+So we need to do  some trick to mark the end of a level.
+The trick is, when we do bfs to serialze, we append "#" into a res when we switch from one parent to another parent.
+In deserialize, while res[idx] != "#" 就说明还要继续给curr_node添加child，而res[idx] == "#"意味着要换node append child了, idx += 1